 People respond better to shorter headlines.
-Specifically, titles with a count of between 12 and 14 words receive the largest amount of social shares – a strong indicator of overall engagement.
+Specifically, titles with a count of between 12 and 14 words receive the most significant amount of social shares - a strong indicator of the overall engagement.

-If you’re using WordPress, there are many simple plugins that will allow you to pop one up quickly, including the one I use, love and recommend, Thrive Leads.
+If you’re using WordPress, there are many plugins you can utilize that will allow you to pop one up quickly, including the one we use on our blog, Thrive Leads.